CarriageLightStudios/Unity_Tower_Defence_Game/README.md

 ## Overview

-This game aims to cross the genres of Tower Defence/City Building with the fast action and replayability of a roughlite.
+This game aims to cross the genres of Tower Defence/City Building with the fast action and replayability of a rougelite.

 ## Plot